PaulC91/shinyauthr/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+* Updated an outdated URL

+## Notes on previous submissions
 * Ensured any code related to tests that should not be run on CRAN servers is not run.
-* Updated an outdated URL

 ## Test environments